PSU-Research-Computing/psurc-ansible-cluster-config/README.md

-# ansible-arc-cluster
+# oitrc-ansible-cluster-config

-ansible-arc-cluster is an ansible playbook used to add new users to Rocks Clusters.
+oitrc-ansible-cluster-config is an ansible playbook used to create new user accounts on Rocks Clusters.

 Setting Up Your Local Machine
 =============================